danielclickh/marketing-website-preview/src/engineering-resources-data/database-compression.md

 - Match codecs to data patterns: Use delta encoding for time or sequence columns, run-length encoding for repeated values, and dictionary encoding for low-cardinality strings.
 - Measure and iterate: Compression results vary by dataset.
 Always measure per column - many systems provide tools or system tables to check compressed vs. uncompressed size.

-We appied these best praactices when optimizing a large NOAA weather dataset:
+We applied these best practices when optimizing a large NOAA weather dataset:

 - Narrowing integer types from `Int64` to `Int16` where appropriate.
 - Converting string columns like weather type into `Enum8`.